BigDataBiology/big-data-biology_org/positions/remote-internships.md

 - Weekly meetings with the PI (Luis Pedro Coelho) for discussing the project and mentoring.
-- Meetings with other lab members and participation in the group meetings/discussions.
+- Meetings with other [lab members]({{ site.baseurl }}/members) and participation in the group meetings/discussions.
 - A small stipendium (450 USD) upon successful completion.

-Should your work be used in a publication later, you will be asked to be an author on it, but (1) there is no guarantee that your work will be used in a publication and timelines can vary (science is unpredictable), (2) is will likely involve further involvement beyond the original internship period should the opportunity arise.
+Should your work be used in a publication later, you will be asked to be an author on it, but (1) there is no guarantee that your work will be used in a publication and timelines can vary (science is unpredictable), (2) will likely involve further involvement beyond the original internship period should the opportunity arise.

 ## To apply

-**Current deadline**: September 30 2020 any timezone (submission order is irrelevant, but submissions past the deadline will not be considered).
+**Current deadline**: _September 30 2020_ any timezone (submission order is irrelevant, but submissions past the deadline will not be considered).

 Anyone can apply, but this programme is primarily aimed at: